 For every message, you should create it with a specific goal in mind.
 Do not beat around the bush and leave the point of your message until the very end.

 If you’re discussing an important task, which of these examples below would you choose?
-Spoiler alert: I choose the second option!
+Spoiler alert: I choose option B!

 Hey!
 You know, today I was thinking really hard as I stared out the window of my own room and then I came up with an idea - why don’t we tell the potential customer that we generally do not give out discounts